bzigterman/bzigterman.github.io/projects/water.md

 Elevation:
 - 3,528 feet
+- 158 feet above the minimum level
+- 180 feet below the maximum level
 - down 14 feet from a year ago
 - down 87 feet from ten years ago